Sausage and Broccoli Pasta

 Step 1

-PREP.
-Cut the broccoli into bite sized florets, trimming the stems off.
+Prep.
+Cut the broccoli into florets, trimming part of the stems off.
 Mince the garlic.
-Grate the cheese into a measuring cup.
+Freshly shred the parmesan cheese.

 Step 2